edwellbrook/gosquared-swift/README.md

 # GoSquared Swift API

 The GoSquared Swift API library allows you to interact with the [GoSquared API](https://www.gosquared.com/docs/api/).
-It was written to make building apps to present the GoSquared data easier. **I recommend using the [official iOS library](https://github.com/gosquared/gosquared-ios) for tracking.**
+It was written to make building apps to present the GoSquared data easier.

 It is written in Swift 3 and has support for the [Swift Package Manager](https://github.com/apple/swift-package-manager).

+> **Note:** If you're just looking to track your app, I recommend using the [official iOS library](https://github.com/gosquared/gosquared-ios).

 ## Installation